asanetargoss/mmvmap/README.md

 # mmvmap - MCP Mapping Viewer Mapper

 A small command line utility for making a human-readable version of a decompiled Minecraft mod.
+Good for reference/documentation.
+Not recommended for add-on development.

 **Prerequisites**
 - Python 3.5+